Architecting a Modern Data Lake

 Data Lake

-2. Disaggregation of monolithic frameworks to best of breed frameworks
+2. Migration from monolithic frameworks to best-of-breed frameworks

 This paper talks to the rise and fall of Hadoop HDFS and why high-performance object storage is a natural successor in the big data world.